osm2pgsql-dev/osm2pgsql-website/_manual/05-running.md

 a full list of available parameters, please consult the [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-envars.html).

+When you need a password for your database connection and want to run osm2pgsql inside scripts, then use a [pgpass file](https://www.postgresql.org/docs/current/libpq-pgpass.html) with appropriate permissions to store the password.
+All other methods of giving the password to osm2pgsql are inherently unsecure.
+You can either put a .pgpass file in the user's home directory or supply its location through the PGPASSFILE environment variable.

 *Version >= 1.4.0*{: .version} Instead of specifying a database name with the `-d, --database` option you can also specify a connection string in the form of a keyword/value connection string (something like `host=localhost port=5432